dshivnit/cyber-security-course/cyber-security-course/6.0 Cryptography/Cryptography.md

 	- To decrypt, the receiver reverses the shift
 	- Arab mathematician, Al-Kindi, broke the Caesar Cipher using frequency analysis, which exploits patterns in letter frequencies
 - ASCII
+  American Standard Code for Information Interchange
 	- A 7-bit encoding standard which represents text using integers 0-127
 	- Hexadecimal can be used to represent an ASCII string
+	- Used for electronic communication and in programming languages such as HTML.
 - Base64
 	- An encoding scheme
 	- Represents binary data as ASCII string using an alphabet of 64 chars.